On the existence of 4-regular matchstick graphs: Supplementary notes

-\textbf{On Chapter 3}: Every (2,4)-regular matchstick graph with only two vertices of degree 2 is composed of smaller (2,4)-regular subgraphs with three or more vertices of degree 2.
-Therefore different examples can exist for the same number of vertices.
-The graphs in Figure 2 show the most symmetrical examples.
-Except the graph 2c, each of these graphs can be transformed into at least one different example by mirroring and rotating the subgraphs by 180 degrees.
+\textbf{Notes on Section 3:} Every $(2;4)$-regular matchstick graph with exactly two vertices of degree 2 is composed of smaller $(2;4)$-regular subgraphs.
+Consequently, multiple distinct examples may exist for the same vertex number.
+Figure~\ref{fig_2} displays the most symmetrical examples.
+With the exception of graph 2c, each example can be transformed into at least one distinct variant by reflecting and rotating the subgraphs.

-Table 2 shows the number of the currently smallest known examples of (2,4)-regular matchstick graphs with a minimum number of vertices $\leq41$ which contain only two vertices of degree 2.
-The rotated and mirrored versions of the whole graphs have not been considered.
-The graphs corresponding to Table 2 are shown in a separate article [8].
+Table~\ref{tab_2} lists the counts of the smallest known examples ($n \leq 41$).
+Rotated and reflected versions of the entire graph are not counted separately.
+These graphs are cataloged in \cite{WinklerCat}.

-\textbf{On Chapter 4}: The selection of the graphs in Figure 3 and 4, for which more than one example is known, was made according to the simplicity of the geometry, the grade of symmetry and the symmetrical relation to the graphs in Figure 1.

-Table 3 shows the number of the currently known examples of 4-regular matchstick graphs with more than 62 and less than 71 vertices.
-The rotated and mirrored versions of the whole graphs have not been considered.
-Flexible graphs are counted as single example only.
-The graphs corresponding to Table 3 are shown in a separate article [8].
+\textbf{Notes on Section 4:} The graphs in Figure~\ref{fig_3} were selected based on geometric simplicity, symmetry, and their relation to the graphs in Figure~\ref{fig_1}.
+Table~\ref{tab_3} provides the number of currently known 4-regular matchstick graphs for $63 \le n \le 70$.
+Rotated and reflected versions are not counted; flexible graphs are counted as single examples.
+These graphs are also presented in \cite{WinklerCat}.

-\textbf{List of Figures}: The graphs 1a, 1d, 2a, 2c, 2d, 2g, 3a and the graphs in Figure 5 and 6 are simply constructed or probably known since 1986 or 2002 [1].
-These list show the date of the first presentation of the further graphs in this article and its name if available.
-This information refer only to the authors thread in the graph theory forum [4], the released articles and websites on this subject. \\ \\ \textbf{Figure 1a}: The \textsc{Harborth Graph}.
-1986 by H. Harborth. \textbf{Figure 1b}: The \textsc{Vogel-Dinkelacker-Winkler Graph}.
-July 3, 2016 by S. Vogel, P. Dinkelacker and M. Winkler. \textbf{Figure 1c}: The \textsc{Winkler Graph}.
-April 15, 2016 by M. Winkler. \textbf{Figure 2b}: April 23, 2016 by M. Winkler. \textbf{Figure 2e}: October 23, 2016 by M. Winkler. \textbf{Figure 2f}: March 12, 2017 by P. Dinkelacker. \textbf{Figure 2h}: June 28, 2016 by M. Winkler. \textbf{Figure 3b}: April 6, 2016 by M. Winkler. \textbf{Figure 4a}: March 29, 2017 by M. Winkler. \textbf{Figure 4b}: March 7, 2017 by M. Winkler. \textbf{Figure 4c and 4d}: March 8, 2017 by M. Winkler. \\